Geographical distribution of French speakers: Canada

 French is the second most common language in Canada, after English, which are the two official languages of the Canadian federation.
 About 6,827,860 Canadians speak French as their first language, or around 20% of the country, with 2,065,300 constituting secondary speakers.
 Bilingualism with French has been declining in English Canada in recent years.

-Provincially, French is the sole official language of the Province of Quebec, being the mother tongue for some 7 million people, or almost 80.1 percent (2006 Census) of the province.
+Provincially, French is the sole official language of the province of Quebec, being the mother tongue for some 7 million people, or almost 80.1 percent (2006 Census) of the province.
 About 95 percent of the people of Quebec speak French as either a first or second language.
 English and French are the official languages of New Brunswick, where bilingualism is constitutionally and statutorily enacted.
 In 2016, approximately 32 per cent of New Brunswick claims French as their mother tongue.
 More than three-quarters of francophones in New Brunswick resides in the eastern portion of the province.
 English and French are also constitutionally recognized as the official languages of Manitoba's legislative and judicial branches.
 In 2016, more than 43,000 Manitobans (3.4 per cent of the province's population) claims French as their mother tongue.
 Franco-Manitobans are primarily concentrated in southern Manitoba, along corridors that follows the Seine and the Red River of the North; with 80 per cent of Franco-Manitobans residing in Eastman or the Winnipeg Capital Region.

 French is also an official language of all three territories (Northwest Territories, Nunavut, and Yukon), along with English and, in Northwest Territories and Nunavut, multiple Aboriginal languages.
 Out of the three, Yukon has the most French speakers, comprising just under 4 per cent of the population.

 French is also an official language of Ontario's legislature and judiciary, with access to a French judiciary being viewed as quasi-constitutional right in that province.
 French language rights are also statutorily enacted to certain regions of Ontario, under the French Language Services Act.
 More than 600,000 francophones reside in Ontario (approximately 4.7 per cent of the population), constituting the largest French-speaking community in Canada outside Quebec.
 Over 40 per cent of Franco-Ontarians reside in Eastern Ontario, with more than half of that population living in communities close to the Ontario-Quebec border.
 Central and northeastern Ontario also holds significant populations of Franco-Ontarians, with francophones making up over 22 per cent of northeastern Ontario's population.

 United States

 According to the U.S. Census Bureau (2011), French is the fourth most-spoken language in the United States after English, Spanish, and Chinese, when all forms of French are considered together and all languages of Chinese are similarly combined.
-French remains the second most-spoken language in the states of Louisiana, Maine, Vermont and New Hampshire.
+French remains the second most-spoken language in the states of Louisiana and Maine.